FtmsdtHosseini/IDPL-PFOD/README.md

 + To record image information, we have created a file that has 7 columns and 30,138 rows, each row corresponding to an image.

 **Notes:**

- +*We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image*
+ +*We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image.*

  +*We generated IDPL-LSPOD's images by using the Python programming language.*